Best Film for the Nikon N55

 - Slide film 6-8 stops

-120 or 220 film, used by medium format cameras, is the only other type of film you are probably going to notice.
+120 or 220 film, used by medium format cameras, is the only other film format you are going to encounter}.

-Swapping the film emulsion you are working with will alter the look of your pictures.
-This is one of the wonderful things about shooting film.
+Changing the film you are using will transform the look of your photographs.
+This is an example of the fantastic things about using film.

 DX Coded Film

-All new 35mm film manufactured currently has a DX code.
-This allows electronically controlled cameras to detect and set the ISO when the canister is loaded into the camera.
+All commercially available 35mm film offered for sale today has DX encoding on the canister.
+This enables cameras to automatically detect and set the ISO of the canister loaded into the camera.

 Nikon N55 Resources